hannobraun/caterpillar/README.md

 programming language right now.
 Development is focused on creating a basic solution for one use case (game development) on one platform (browsers).

-Caterpillar has gone through [a series of prototypes](archive/), of varying levels of sophistication, each of which provided answers to different questions.
-The [current prototype](capi/) explores whether an early focus on tooling is a practical approach.

 You can keep up with the project by reading my [daily thoughts], which include development updates.